-Most people no longer have one physician who takes care of them throughout their lives and knows their entire
+Most people no longer have just one physician who takes care of them throughout their lives and knows there entire

-history.
-You might change primary care physicians, visit various specialists, or find yourself in a hospital emergency
+medical history.
+You might change primary care physicians, visit various specialists or find yourself in a hospital

-department.
-At your doctor’s office you might see the doctor, nurse practitioner, or another professional.
-You might
+emergency department.
+At your doctor's office you might see the doctor, nurse practitioner or another professional.

-receive your care through a clinic where you see a different provider each time you visit.
+You might receive your care through a clinic where you see a different provider every time you visit.

 The one constant in this care is you.
-You are an important member of your health care team.
-You know your history,
+You are the most important member of your health care team.
+You know your

-medications, allergies, illnesses, and surgeries.
+history, medications, allergies, illnesses and surgeries.
 Part of your responsibility is to educate yourself about your

 conditions and treatments and to share important information about your health with your health care providers.